 To find out more, you can visit our page on UCAS Extra.

 If you have received an offer from us, we'll send you an email with information about what to do next.
 Please follow the information detailed within the email carefully.

 Entry requirements for courses during Clearing can vary, and are often different to entry requirements during the main cycle.
-Give us a call on 01772 830777 to find out how many UCAS points you will need to get on your course.

 If we're unable to offer you a place, or you decline an offer for an alternative course, you'll be released to take up your insurance place or enter Clearing.